psychiatrai/website/README.md

-# psyAI Website
+# psychiatr.ai Website

-This is the source code for the psyAI website.
+This is the source code for the psychiatr.ai website.
 Pending: Add content, Hosting